 Relevant experience means experience of solemn trials in the Sheriff Court for those seeking the Right of Audience in the High Court.

 Prior to making an application, an applicant is required to attend an introductory course.
 The introductory course is a course of practical training explaining the application process, the standards and training required in obtaining a right of audience in the court the duration, form and content of which shall be prescribed by the Council from time to time.
-A provider of the introductory course must be accredited to provide that course.
-Details of accredited providers can be obtained from us.
+A provider of the introductory course must ensure that the course complies with the duration form and content of the course as prescribed by Council from time to time.

 The form may either be typed or handwritten – please note, the form is required to be signed by the candidate upon completion.
-Once completed, please submit your application by email or post to DavidMacdougall@lawscot.org.uk:
+Once completed, please submit your application by email to DavidMacdougall@lawscot.org.uk

-Candidates should state the names, full postal addresses and email addresses of two individuals from whom the Society can obtain a reference.
+Candidates should state the names and email addresses of two individuals from whom the Society can obtain a reference.
 One of the referees should be a sheriff or other member of the judiciary before whom the candidate has appeared.
 The other referee can be a solicitor or Advocate but should not be a business partner, employer or client.
 All candidates should obtain consent from their referees prior to nominating them.

 The information to be given in part three of the application form about relevant experience should be restricted to cases in which a trial, proof, debate or appeal to the Sheriff Principal has taken place.
 Experience in other courts (including the court for which any candidates are seeking Rights of Audience) should be included in the section 'Other Experience'.
 Candidates should restrict themselves to cases which have been set down for trial, proof, debate or appeal as the case may be.
 Cases which have not yet reached that stage should not be included.
 Candidates should indicate the role in which they were involved including whether they have appeared personally in the Court of Session either in Chambers or at the Vacation Court.